19 Different Types of Penguins Explained

 Chinstrap penguins can be found on the islands and shores of the Antarctic Ocean and the Southern Pacific.
 They have breeding colonies located as far north as the Falkland Islands.
 It is the most abundant penguin in Antarctica, with 6.5 breeding pairs.

-The chinstrap penguin nest on rocky and sandy areas and build a circular nest out of small stones.
-The chicks of chinstrap penguins look adorable like little gray puffballs until they experience their first molt.
+The chinstrap penguin nests on rocky and sandy areas and builds a circular nest out of small stones.
+The chicks of chinstrap penguins look adorable, like little gray puffballs, until they experience their first molt.
 Their conservation status is as “least concern.”

 12. Gentoo Penguin